Global Conflict Tracker

 Maduro was reelected to a second six-year term in May 2018, despite boycotts and accusations of fraud in a widely condemned election, including by a group of fourteen countries known as the Lima Group, and was officially sworn into office in January 2019.
 Two weeks later, on January 15, the National Assembly declared Maduro’s election illegitimate, and opposition leader Juan Guaidó announced that he would assume office as interim president until free and fair elections could be held, in accordance with succession rules in the 1999 constitution.
 Guaidó was quickly recognized as interim president by the United States, Canada, most of the European Union, and the Organization of American States.
 However, Maduro retained the support of several major countries, including China, Cuba, Russia, and Turkey.

 The resulting political standoff saw an increase in U.S. sanctions against the Maduro government, including targeting oil shipments to Cuba—Maduro has increasingly relied on Cuban military and intelligence support to stay in power—as well as threats of sanctions on third parties linked to Venezuela’s oil sector and the discussion of potential military intervention, which ultimately did not occur.
-Russia, meanwhile, continued to support the Maduro government, sending Russian troops to Venezuela in March 2019 and helping the government evade sanctions on the oil industry.
-China continued to back the Maduro government, offering to help rebuild the national power grid.
+Venezuela’s allies and partners have undercut U.S. efforts to exert pressure on the country.
+Russia has continued to support the Maduro government, sending Russian troops to Venezuela in March 2019 and helping the government evade sanctions on the oil industry.
+China has continued to back the Maduro government, offering to help rebuild the national power grid.

 Amid a humanitarian crisis, thousands fled the country daily by early 2019, mostly on foot.
 Exacerbating Venezuela’s economic woes, its poorly maintained infrastructure led to country-wide blackouts in March 2019 that left millions without power.
+Moreover, because the government has been unable to provide social services, Venezuelans face severe food and medicine shortages and the continuing spread of infectious diseases.
 In April 2019, after years of denying the existence of a humanitarian crisis and refusing to allow foreign aid to enter the country—calling aid shipments a political ploy by the United States—Venezuelan President Nicolás Maduro allowed the entry of a shipment of emergency supplies from the Red Cross.
+However, the U.S. State Department maintains deep concerns regarding Maduro’s human rights record, over which he is being investigated for crimes against humanity by the International Criminal Court (ICC), and the employment of armed gangs, known as colectivos, to suppress opposition.

-Since the situation deteriorated and the crisis escalated in 2015, an estimated seven million Venezuelans have fled the country, with six million resettling in other Latin American countries, including nearly 2.5 million in Colombia alone.
-Overall, Venezuela represents the world’s largest international displacement crisis.
-The exodus also caused a regional humanitarian crisis as neighboring governments struggled to absorb refugees and asylum seekers.
-Moreover, because the government has been unable to provide social services, Venezuelans face severe food and medicine shortages and the continuing spread of infectious diseases.
+Since the crisis escalated in 2015, an estimated seven million Venezuelans have fled the country, with six million resettling in other Latin American countries, including nearly 2.5 million in Colombia alone.
+Armed groups operating across the porous Colombia-Venezuela border have further worsened security conditions for migrants.
+The exodus has also caused a regional humanitarian crisis as neighboring governments have struggled to absorb refugees and asylum seekers and failed to provide access to services.

 Recent Developments

 Despite the increased pressure and sanctions of early 2019, Maduro managed to maintain and even solidify his grip on power.
-Maduro suddenly implemented economic reforms, including ending price controls, allowing dollar transactions, slashing bolivar currency circulation, initiating murky privatizations, and starting to publish economic indicators after a four-year hiatus.
+Maduro suddenly implemented economic reforms, including ending price controls, allowing dollar transactions, slashing bolivar currency circulation, initiating privatizations, and starting to publish economic indicators after a four-year hiatus.
 In September 2021, Venezuela announced the launch of a new currency, dropping six zeros from its bolivar notes.
 While these drastic shifts in economic policy left Venezuelans struggling to secure bolivars and adapt in the short term, hyperinflation slightly subsided.
 The bolivar stabilized in early 2022, with annualized inflation briefly falling below 50 percent, though more than 60 percent of transactions were carried out in dollars.
 After falling [PDF] by 75 percent since 2014, Venezuela achieved 15 percent growth in 2022, the highest in Latin America.
-However, inflation began to slowly rise again in late 2022, and by 2023, consumer prices were tripling annually, an improvement from hyperinflation but still one of the highest inflation rates in the world.
+However, inflation began to rise again in late 2022, and by 2023, consumer prices were tripling annually, an improvement from hyperinflation but still one of the highest inflation rates in the world.

 Latest News